Finciero/gurkha/README.md

  {'name': 'Banana', 'code': '2003', 'price': '0.50'}]
 ```

-With Gurkha, you just have to specify the object structure you desire, and a set of rules to indicate where in the html you can find the desired data for each object member.
+With gurkha, you just have to specify the object structure you desire, and a set of rules to indicate where in the html you can find the desired data for each object member.
 You can also specify post-processing functions to sanitize the data after it is retrieved (for example, the price component of each object has to be stripped of the dollar signs).
 After that, you're just a function call away from your precious object array!

 ## Usage